 In this letter the dependence of a semiconductor laser operation on the phase of time-distributed feedback from an FBG is studied.
 Experimental maps based on highly resolved optical spectra of the laser output are used to obtain a detailed overview of the laser dynamics.
 The maps are established in the parameter space of wavelength detuning and feedback strength in a fully automated setup.
 Similar maps are generated numerically using a modified version of the Lang-Kobayashi equations and we obtain an excellent qualitative agreement with the experimental data.
 It is found that when the Bragg wavelength of the FBG is varied a phase change is induced which modifies the laser's emission dynamics.

 The FBG is fabricated in the core region of a conventional single-mode fiber (Corning SMF-28) with a standard phase mask technique using a $193$\,nm ArF excimer pulsed laser.
-This $4$\,mm long grating is then used in the laser feedback experiment.
+The grating has a maximum reflectivity of $90$\% and length of $4$\,mm.
 The configuration of the experimental setup is shown schematically in Fig. 1(a).
 We use a single-mode distributed feedback laser (Thorlabs L1550P5 DFB) which is coupled into a single-mode fiber connected to an FBG, that provides optical feedback into the laser.
 The lasers temperature is fixed at $T=22^{\circ}$\,C by a TEC controller.
 To ensure that the reflected light returns towards the laser with the same polarization orientation, a free-space linear polarizer is combined with a fiber-based polarization controller.
 The feedback strength is controlled via a fiber-based variable optical attenuator (VOA).
-The beam splitter diverts 25\% of the emitted light towards the measurement arm composed of a free-space optical isolator followed by a high-resolution OSA (APEX 2083A) that uses a resolution of 5 \,MHz to record the optical spectra.
 Single-mode fibers with angle-polished tips and narrow key mating sleeve connectors with index matching gel are used in the feedback arm to avoid unwanted reflections.
-The FBG’s center wavelength, i.e., the Bragg wavelength, is temperature-controlled by a temperature controller via a Peltier element with dimensions $3$\,cm $\times$ $3$\,cm.
+The overall cavity length is $5.52$\,m ($0.42$\,m free space and $5.1$\,m fiber setup) and the estimated coherence length of the laser is $2.83$\,m.
+The beam splitter diverts $25$\% of the emitted light towards the measurement arm composed of a free-space optical isolator followed by a high-resolution OSA (APEX 2083A) that uses a resolution of $5$\,MHz to record the optical spectra.
+Due to the long feedback cavity and despite the high-resolution, external cavity modes cannot be resolved.